ubaldot/dymoval/docs/source/model_validation_index/doe.rst

 Ideally, the best would be to stimulate the system at every frequencies.
 Very ideally with a white noise signal.
 A white noise signal could be mimic through a *Psuedo-Random-Binary-Sequence (PRBS)* which is extremely easy to implement on a digital platform.
-Alternatively, you could use a chirp signal or just manually drive it as randomly as possible.
+Alternatively, you could use a chirp signal or you could just manually drive your real system as randomly as possible.
+Be sure to hit all the corner cases.

-Once done with our experiments, we can check how "white" was our input signal by analyzing its *auto-correlation* function.
-Dymoval has the :py:class:`~dymoval.validation.XCorrelation` which can be used for computing the auto-correlation function :math:`R_{uu}(\tau)` of a signal :math:`u(k)`.
+Say that we have done with our experiments.
+How to check if our signal was *white* enough?
+Well, we can analyze its *auto-correlation* function.
+Dymoval has the :py:class:`~dymoval.validation.XCorrelation` that can be used for this purpose.

 Assume that you have a signal ``u`` expressed as a :math:`N \times p` ``np.ndarray``, where :math:`N` is the number of samples and :math:`p` is the